ahmeterdem1/Vector/README.md

-# Vector.py
+# Vector and more

-A linear algebra tool for python
+An algebra tool for python

-General layout is seperated to two different classes, Vector and Matrix.
-Both have their constructors seperated, but the Matrix class only accepts vectors as arguments.
+General layout consists of 2 files.
+Vector.py is for the linear algebra tools with classes of vectors and matrices.
+Math.py is for general mathematical operations and a class for complex numbers.

 ## Vector